HrushikeshShinde-4555/BTech-DS-Decentralized-House-Rental-Platform/README.md

-# Decentralized House Rental System
+# Decentralized House Rental Platform
 # Abstract
 Block chain innovation is a key instrument that performing in transactions.
 Block chain has got an impressive consideration from private and government foundation.
 This paper is to present